DemocracyApps/Community-Budget-Explorer/README.md

 The Vagrant file configures the server IP to be 192.168.33.27, but that can of course be changed.
 You can also find the configuration there for a Digital Ocean provider.

-You  will probably something like the following while running 'composer install':
+You  will probably see something like the following while running 'composer install':

     Could not fetch https://api.github.com/repos/sebastianbergmann/php-text-template/zipball/206dfefc0ffe9cebf65c413e3d0e809c82fbf00a, please create a GitHub OAuth token to go over the API rate limit